u0xee/cortex/docs/tensor.md

-The second major direct benefit of the combination of the separation of data and description plus the buffer offsetting mechanism described in the compute document is that it enables algorithms such as:
+The second major direct benefit of the combination of the separation of data and description plus the buffer offsetting mechanism, described in the compute document, is that it enables algorithms such as:

 *  Allocate the base buffer for all parameter and gradient buffers at once and then use offsetting and descriptions to assign sub regions and specific shapes for each parameter and gradient buffer.
-Then your optimization pass needs to optimize exactly 1 buffer as optimization is currently a linearly independent operation of the gradient, parameters, and the optimizer parameters.
+Then your optimization pass needs to optimize exactly one buffer, since optimization is currently a linearly independent operation of the gradient, parameters, and the optimizer parameters.